Hiiumaa: Towns and buildings

 The island has several villages, as well a small town of Kärdla (pop.
 3,287) and small boroughs of Käina and Kõrgessaare.
 The oldest surviving church was built in Pühalepa in 1259, though it was rebuilt in the 18th century.
 The Hanseatic League built a lighthouse in Kõpu near the start of the 16th century.
 It is the third oldest continuously operating lighthouse in the world.

 Employment and land-use

-The island's economy is mostly tourism, livestock, farming, wrecking, fishing, and fish processing.
+The island's economy is mostly tourism, livestock, farming, fishing, and fish processing.
 The tourism is mostly seasonal.